chatterjee-rohan/CIPHERBYTE-TECHNOLOGIES/README.md

   - **Technologies Used**: HTML, CSS, JavaScript

 - **Task 2: BlogSphere : A Blog Website**
+  - BlogSphere is an interactive blogging platform designed to help users create, customize, and manage beautiful and unique blogs with ease.
+This project offers a modern, user-friendly interface with dynamic content and a responsive design, suitable for writers, podcasters, and video creators.
   - **Technologies Used**: HTML, CSS, JavaScript

 ## Contact